skinny85/eol-blog/content/articles/2021/graal-truffle-tutorial-part-5-global-variables.md

 In that specialization, we return `Double.NaN`, which is how JavaScript addition behaves when at least one of its constituents is `undefined`.

+Note that replacing `@Fallback` with `@Specialization` would not have worked here, as a specialization with all `Object` arguments is the most generic one possible.
+Which means, if a Node activates such a specialization, it will never attempt to activate another one after that.
+So, if a given addition in your program was first passed `undefined` as one of its operands, it would then always return `NaN`, even if later passed an integer or `double`, which is obviously not the correct behavior.

 ### `RootNode`

 And finally, we have our `RootNode`.